 Land development operations are subject to comprehensive federal, State of California and local regulations.
 Approval is required from various agencies in connection with the layout and design of developments, the nature and extent of improvements, construction activity, land use, zoning, school and health requirements, as well as numerous other matters.
-It is possible that the approvals necessary to complete development of all taxable property within CFD 17 are not obtained on a timely basis.
-Failure to obtain any such agency approval or satisfy any such government requirement could adversely affect land development operations.
+It is possible that the approvals necessary to complete development of all taxable property within CFD 17 are not obtained on a timely basis or that litigation could be filed regarding approvals.
+Failure to obtain any such agency approval or satisfy any such government requirement or any litigation concerning such agency approval or government requirement could adversely affect land development operations.
 In addition future governmental restrictions, including, but not limited to, governmental policies restricting or controlling development within CFD 17, could be enacted, and future land use initiatives approved by the voters in the City could add more restrictions and requirements on development within CFD 17.